 I was diagnosed with HER2 positiveER positive breast cancer in April 2010.
 I was 47 at the time, so too young for breast screening.
 I was therefore dependent on myself to find my cancer.

 My discovery of my cancer had begun many months earlier.
 I used to check my breasts on a regular basis – or so I thought.
-On one of the occasions, I felt something under my skin at the edge of my nipple area.
+On 1 of the occasions, I felt something under my skin at the edge of my nipple area.
 It was odd and felt like a cross between a thin grain of rice and a small splinter.

 I didn’t panic, but wondered whether this was normal; was it something that was always there, and I hadn’t noticed?
 What I did know was that it didn’t feel like the pea-size lump which we women had often been told to check for.